 - Do you want an environmentally friendly paint?

 Once you have the answers to these questions, you're ready to talk to your local boaters or marinas to find what paints they find to be effective.
 You can also call (800) 497-0010, and talk to one of our bottom painting experts.

 Having trouble choosing an antifouling paint for your boat?
-The table below will help you to easily determine what type of antifouling paint will work best for you.
+Take a look at the table below for help.

 |TotalBoat Spartan||TotalBoat Krypton||TotalBoat JD Select||TotalBoat Underdog||TotalBoat AlumiPaint AF||TotalBoat Outdrive AF||TotalBoat Inflatable Boat Paint|